Utkarshnamdeo/passAuth/README.md

 Install all the dependencies from npm.

->npm instal express body-parser client-sessions mongoose
+>npm instal express body-parser client-sessions mongoose bcrypt

 And run it by
 >node app.js